google/honggfuzz/README.md

   * Easy-to-use, just provide it with input corpus (can consist of a single file) and it will work to expand it using feedback-based coverage metrics
   * Has a nice track record of uncovered security bugs: e.g. the only vulnerability in OpenSSL with the __critical__ score mark had been discovered by honggfuzz
-  * Supports several hardware-based (CPU: branch/instruction counting, Intel BTS, Intel PT) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods
+  * Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, Intel BTS, Intel PT) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods
-  * It works (at least) under GNU/Linux, FreeBSD, Mac OS X, Windows/CygWin and [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md)
+  * It works (at least) under GNU/Linux, reeBSD, Mac OS X, Windows/CygWin and [Android](https://github.com/google/honggfuzz/blob/master/docs/Android.md)
-  * Supports persistent modes of fuzzing (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
+  * Supports persistent fuzzing mode (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
 More on that [here](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)
   * [Can fuzz remote/standalone long-lasting processes](https://github.com/google/honggfuzz/blob/master/docs/AttachingToPid.md) (e.g. network servers like Apache's httpd and ISC's bind)

 **Code**